basho/basho_docs/source/languages/en/riak/ops/running/security.md

 ## Security Ciphers

-To view a list of currently available security ciphers, use the `ciphers` command:
+To view a list of currently available cipher suites, use the `ciphers` command:

 ```bash
 riak-admin security ciphers
 ```

-That command will return a list like the following:
+That command will return a large list:

 ```bash
 Configured ciphers